Icinga/icinga2/doc/5-advanced-topics.md

 ### <a id="use-functions-command-arguments-setif"></a> Use Functions in Command Arguments set_if

-The `set_if` attribute inside the command arguments definition in the [CheckCommand object definition](6-object-types.md#objecttype-checkcommand) is primarly used to evaluate whether the command parameter should be set or not.
+The `set_if` attribute inside the command arguments definition in the [CheckCommand object definition](6-object-types.md#objecttype-checkcommand) is primarily used to evaluate whether the command parameter should be set or not.

-By default you can evaluate runtime macros for their existance, and if the result is not an empty string the command parameter is passed.
+By default you can evaluate runtime macros for their existence, and if the result is not an empty string the command parameter is passed.
 This becomes fairly complicated when want to evaluate multiple conditions and attributes.